 - 1. The DTC shall be appointed by the District's Superintendent.
-The DTC shall hold a current and valid Mississippi educator's license that may include an administrative endorsement and possess knowledge and experience regarding assessment procedures.
-The Superintendent shall notify the Office of Student Assessment in writing (email is permissible) of DTC personnel changes. - 2.
+The DTC shall hold a current and valid Mississippi educator license with an administrative endorsement and possess some knowledge and experience regarding assessment procedures.
+The superintendent shall notify the Office of Student Assessment in writing (email is permissible) of DTC personnel changes.
+(Note: DTCs without an administrative endorsement may count in the District's 5% of Full Time Equivalent (FTE) units working outside of the area(s) of endorsement allowed by Process Standard 2.2 and as calculated by MSIS.) - 2.
 The District Test Coordinator or a designated representative of the school district DTC shall attend applicable all State Assessment training sessions sponsored by the Office of Student Assessment. - 3.
-A District Test Security Plan is prepared each new school year no later than September 30-The DTC shall submit to the OSA the District and School Test Security Plan each year no later than the 3rd Tuesday in January for the full calendar year.
+A District Test Security Plan is prepared each new school year no later than September 30.
+The DTC shall submit to the OSA the District and School Test Security Plan each year no later than the 3rd Tuesday in January for the full calendar year.
 This is required, so a plan will be in place for the next school year's fall testing. - a.
-The District and School Test Security Plan shall contain all components as required by the Office of Student Assessment - b.
-The district Superintendent and DTC are responsible for creating and completing the District Test Security plan, reviewing, updating, and verifying all information is correct each calendar year.
-Once approved by the district school board, the District plan is signed by the district Superintendent, the DTC, and the chairman of the school board. - c.
+The District and School Test Security Plan shall contain all components as required by the Office of Student Assessment. - b.
+The district superintendent and DTC are responsible for creating and completing the District Test Security plan, reviewing, updating, and verifying all information is correct each calendar year.
+Once approved by the district school board, the District plan is signed by the district superintendent, the DTC, and the chairman of the school board. - c.
 The School's Principal and STC are responsible for creating and completing the School Test Security plan, reviewing, updating, and verifying all information is correct each calendar year.
 Once approved by the DTC, the School Test Security Plan, which is a part of the District Test Security Plan, is signed by the school Principal, school test coordinator STC, and the district test coordinator DTC. - d.
 The District Test Security Plan shall identify ies-all individuals who have access to the secure materials storage area at the district and school sites.